How To Improve Your Credit Score

 1) Pull Your Credit Reports and Fix Any Errors

-Want to take advantage of your right to a free credit report?
-Learn how to get a no-strings-attached free credit report and get the information you need!
+Want to take advantage of your free credit report?
+Learn how to get a free, no-strings-attached credit report and the information you need.

 2) Pay Down Credit Card Balances

-Paying down balances may help you in two ways.
-First, doing so can lower your monthly payments, which can make your debt-to-income (DTI) ratio look more attractive.
-Your DTI ratio is calculated by dividing your total monthly debt payments by your monthly gross income.
-DTI is expressed as a percentage, and a lower number is more attractive to lenders: with fewer competing bills, you should be able to repay your loan easily.
+It can lower your monthly payments, making your debt-to-income (DTI) ratio look more attractive to lenders.
+Your DTI is calculated by dividing your total monthly debt payments by your monthly gross income.
+It’s expressed as a percentage, and in this case, smaller is better.
+With fewer competing bills, lenders see you as more able to repay a new loan.

 3) Bring Past-Due Accounts Current